 Naturally, we don't take any of this to mean that married people are somehow "superior" to singles.
 That's not the point.
 We understand that singleness can be a good thing in many situations and for a number of different reasons.
 But we still believe that it's the exception to the rule.
 This is the assumption underlying Paul's entire discussion of the subject in I Corinthians 7.
 In this passage the apostle is careful to distinguish between commandments from the Lord and pronouncements based upon his own opinion (see vv.
 8, 10, 12, 25).
 He also makes it clear that his ideas about the advantages of the single life are largely a response to the practical necessities of the immediate historical situation (i.e., persecution and hardship-see v.
 26).
 Whatever else he may be saying, he is certainly not arguing that singleness is the "standard" for human life.

-If you feel a need to pursue this subject at greater length, don't hesitate to give us a call.
+If you'd like to discuss this subject at greater length, give us a call.
 Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.

 God's Design for Marriage